 - What you can do to act on climate change

 - Strategies and skills for communicating action on climate change

 - Accounting for and reporting on climate change

 Participants have the chance to get a certificate by the Carbon Literacy Project, recognized by the UN at COP21*

 *To obtain the certificate, you must participate in both workshops and pay £10 (≈ 85dkk).

 If you have any questions please contact, Lavinia Iosif-Lazar, email@example.com

 PRME Nordic Chapter

 The PRME Nordic Chapter was established in September 2014 and it serves as a focal point of coordination and communication for signatories based in Denmark, Finland, Iceland, Norway and Sweden.
+Copenhagen School of Business was elected in a consensus vote as the first official chairing school for the chapter for the period 2014–2016.
 The PRME Nordic Chapter serves to collect all Nordic PRME signatories in a Nordic-wide network, to help each other implement the PRME initiatives in their local context.
-The chapter therefore provides a platform, which enables collaboration and communication within the field of sustainability and responsible management among universities in the Nordic Region.
+The chapter therefore provides to provide a space for the dissemination of ideas and best practices between participating schools through meetings and workshops.

 Current key activities at CBS PRME related to PRME Nordic Chapter: